terraform-ibm-modules/terraform-ibm-landing-zone/.docs/bastion/bastion.md

 teleport_admin_email      # Email for teleport vsi admin. teleport_management_zones # Number of zones to create teleport VSI on Management VPC if not using F5.
 If you are using F5, ignore this value
 ```

+For more details about specifying input variables, see [Customizing Your Environment](../../README.md#using-terraform-input-variables)

 For more information about the Teleport configuration variables, see the following documentation for the pattern: